 As previously mentioned, home remodeling projects can be unpredictable at times.
-Once a project is underway, it’s possible circumstances arise that increase the estimated price and scope that originally were discussed.
-A common way to document change orders is in writing, where the change in scope of work and price are noted and signed by you and contracting firm.
+Once a project is underway, it’s possible circumstances arise that increase the estimated price and scope that originally was discussed.
+Make sure that your firm has a written system for documenting change orders, where the change in scope of work and price are noted and signed by you and your firm.

 7. What is the payment schedule?

-It’s important to discuss payment terms before signing a contract, and be aware of exactly how much is due and when perhaps by specific dates or based on completed stages of the project.
+It’s important to discuss payment terms before signing a contract, and to be aware of exactly how much is due, and when, perhaps by specific dates, or based on completed stages of the project.

 8. Who will be here every day and how will you communicate with me?